Employee performance evaluation is one of the most important practices that contribute to organizational success.

 Productive employees show up on time.
 You need to convey to your employees that you expect them to be punctual and come to work regularly.
 These performance review examples let you achieve just that:

-While there are many models for performance reviews, we’ve listed 8 of the most engaging employee evaluation examples for you.
+While there are many models for performance reviews, we’ve listed 8 of the most engaging employee evaluation types for you.

 A bar graph can be used to present the percentage of goal completion employees have achieved.
 Each bar would be filled to the extent that the intended goal has been completed, offering an easy visual representation of the employee’s progress.
 Bar graphs are both practical and effective.